A good book should hold the reader’s attention from start to finish.

 choice of words and the way you structured your sentences.

-The suggestions and changes introduced by the editor as part of this service would not affect your own style of writing, presentation of idea, tone or the overall structure.
+We always respect your style as an author, and would never intentionally change it; therefore, the suggestions and changes introduced by the editor would not affect your own style of writing, presentation of ideas, tone or the overall structure.

 a) Subject-verb agreement